Srivatsav1801/training/python0/week1/Readme.md

     No

-# Home Federal Savings Bank:
+# Home Federal Savings Bank
 In a file called bank.py, implement a program that prompts the user for a greeting.
 If the greeting starts with “hello”, output $0.
 If the greeting starts with an “h” (but not “hello”), output $20.
 Otherwise, output $100.
 Ignore any leading whitespace in the user’s greeting, and treat the user’s greeting case-insensitively.
 ## How to Test :
 Here’s how to test  code manually: